Twitches (novel series): Don't Think Twice

 Cam and Alex are becoming more comfortable with their powers and desire to help – or so they think.
 They are receiving mysterious letters they think refer to their mother Miranda.
 What’s more, Cam is getting urgent visions of a slight figure in the snow and Alex’s telepathy is breaking in to Cam’s friend Bree’s thoughts way more than is normal.
 Can they figure out what these visions and thoughts mean, and what is causing their magic to go on the fritz?

 Meanwhile on Coventry Island, Fredo is on trial for his crimes.
 None other than Lord Thantos, absent from the island these past 15 years, is representing his defense.
 Karsh and Ileana represent the people, and where Karsh is calm in his presentation of evidence, Ileana’s hotheadedness may just reveal more than anyone ever expected.

 Double Jeopardy

 Camryn and Alex finally meet their birth mother.
 Unfortunately, she is physically and mentally broken; far from the powerful witch they imagined her to be.
-As more and more family secrets are revealed, the girls discover that there is a heavy price to pay for these secrets, one which neither they nor Ileana cannot prevent being paid.
+As more and more family secrets are revealed, the girls discover that there is a heavy price to pay for these secrets, one which neither they nor Ileana can prevent being paid.